-Echo was a well-known chatterbox who could talk the ears off of a fox.
-Zeus knew that if anyone could delay Hera, Echo could.
-And so she did, but with life-changing consequences.
+Zeus knew Echo to be a talented chatterbox who could talk the ears off of a fox.
+He knew that if anyone could delay Hera, Echo could.
+And so she did, but with lifechanging consequences.

-Echo heard Hera stomping through the woods before she saw her.
-Echo cheerfully greeted Hera.
-Echo did as Zeus instructed her.
-She began to chatter and chatter and chatter.
-At first Hera was patient, as she loved all women.
-But she soon began to suspect Echo's real purpose and became angry.
-In fact, Hera became so angry that she cursed the young nymph.
-From then on, Echo could only repeat the last words spoken to her by somebody else.
-She would never be able to produce her own words again-she could only mimic what others said to her.
-Echo was so embarrassed that she fled to the mountain caves where she lived sad and alone for the rest of her life.
+Echo saw Hera coming as she stalked through the woods angrily looking for Zeus.
+Echo cheerfully greeted Hera, the great goddess of women, marriage, and family.
+Echo did as Zeus instructed her; she began to chat with Hera, speaking incessantly and with almost no pause for breath.
+At first Hera was patient, as she loved all women, but she soon began to suspect Echo's real purpose and became angry.
+In fact, Hera was so infuriated that she cursed the young nymph so that Echo would never again be able to produce her own words.
+From then on, Echo could only mimic the last words spoken to her by somebody else.
+Echo was so embarrassed that she fled to the mountain caves where she lived miserable and alone for the rest of her life.

-Soon after, a young man named Narcissus appeared in the woods.
-He was so beautiful that anyone who saw him fell in love, but Narcissus never loved anyone so much as he loved himself.
-Narcissus was a hunter.
-He was the son of the river god Cephissus [SEH-fi-sis] and a nymph named Liriope [leh-RyE-uh-pee].
+Soon after, a young man named Narcissus appeared on the scene.
+Narcissus was a hunter and the son of the river god Cephissus [SEH-fi-sis] and a nymph named Liriope [leh-RyE-uh-pee].
+He was so beautiful that most anyone who saw him fell in love but Narcissus never loved anyone so much as he loved himself.
 One morning, Narcissus got separated from his usual band of hunters and wandered near Echo's cave.
-Echo spied Narcissus from the entrance of her cave and immediately fell in love.
-But the poor nymph had no way to let him know unless he spoke first.
+Echo spied Narcissus and immediately fell in love, but the poor nymph had no way to let him know unless he spoke to her first.